TravisWheelerLab/shopty/README.md

 Supervisors communicate with experiments via environment variables.
 Your custom training code must know how to deal with some shopty-specific use cases.
 In particular, it must a) run the code for `max_iter` iterations, b) reload the training state from a checkpoint file, and c) write the result post-training to a results file.
-The `max_iter` variable is an experiment-specific environment variable, as is the checkpoint file's name and the results file's name.

-I've already written the code for this for [pytorch lightning](https://www.pytorchlightning.ai/) (PTL).
-I highly recommend using PTL, as it does a lot of useful things for you under the hood.
+The checkpoint filepath, results filepath, and maximum iteration to run for are all provided by shopty.
+The python files in the examples/ directory show how to achieve (a, b, and c) with a simple non-nn example and a [Pytorch Lightning](https://pytorchlightning.ai) neural network example.

 ### How to define hyperparameters and slurm directives

 We use a .yaml file to define hyperparameters for training models as well as other commands you want to run to set up the training environment.
-The .yaml file must have the following structure:
+See after the yaml markup for header-specific information.
+An example .yaml file:
 ```yaml
 project_name: 'your_project_name'
 run_command: "python3 my_cool_script.py"